Mac Tutorials

 Before we start

 Knowing what’s taking up the most space is an excellent place to start when looking to get more storage on your Mac.
-Often, the files that consume most of our computer memory are ones we didn’t realize were on our devices — or apps we forgot about.
+Often, the files that consume most of our computer memory are ones we didn’t realize were on our devices or apps we forgot about.

 1. Upgrade Mac storage with SSD

 SSD stands for solid-state drive.
 MacBooks have SSDs built into them, as do post-2019 iMacs; older iMacs and the MacBook Pro use either a hard disk drive (HDD) or fusion drive.
 If your device uses an SSD, you could potentially get this upgraded; you can check your individual model to see whether this is possible.
+Checking whether you have an SSD is a great starting point when you want to optimize storage, as you’ll be able to modernize your system.

 Here’s how to check which Mac model you have:

-1. Click on the Apple logo in the top left and go to About This Mac
+1. Click on the Apple logo in the top left and go to About This Mac.

 2. In the next window, you’ll see the model you use at the top.